joelouthan/theologic.us/content/posts/5-five-point-friday/2020-05-01-five-point-friday.md

 Currently Reading:

-#### "Though we live a century after Bavinck, the obstacles to doctrinal health that he confronted--information overload that saps spiritual vitality, a waning interest in the knowledge of God, an increasing disregard for godliness,--still face us today.
+> #### "Though we live a century after Bavinck, the obstacles to doctrinal health that he confronted--information overload that saps spiritual vitality, a waning interest in the knowledge of God, an increasing disregard for godliness,--still face us today.
 Some of these obstacles have grown to mammoth proportions in our digital age, consumed as it is with both self-expression and self-pity."

-xix.
-R. Carlton Wynne, introduction to *The Wonderful Works of God*, by Herman Bavinck.
+R. Carlton Wynne, introduction to *The Wonderful Works of God*, by Herman Bavinck. xix

 ---

 Also, Currently Reading:

-#### "All the basic questions of life are, in fact, God-questions.
+>  #### "All the basic questions of life are, in fact, God-questions.
 As John Calvin put it, 'The Christian must surely be so disposed and minded that he feels within himself it is with God he has to deal through his life.'[^1] That is a prophetic way of seeing.
 But this awareness clashes with our intuitive sense of things.
 We dislike God's word and defend ourselves against it.
 But Isaiah begs us, "Come, let us walk in the light of the Lord" (Isaiah 2:5).
 Let's respect God enough to be open and think it through."

-19. Raymond C. Ortlund, Jr.. *Isaiah (Preaching the Word Commentaries)*.
+Raymond C. Ortlund, Jr.. *Isaiah (Preaching the Word Commentaries)*.
+19

 [^1]:Institutes, 3.7.2.
 Cf. Timothy George, *Theology of the Reformers*]